Field behavior documentation

 When defining fields in protocol buffers, it is customary to explain to users certain aspects of the field's behavior (such as whether it is required or optional).
 Additionally, it can be useful for other tools to understand this behavior (for example, to optimize client library signatures).

-well-understood field behavior, such as a field's being required, immutable, or
+field behavior, such as a field being required or immutable.

 // The audio data to be recognized.
 RecognitionAudio audio = 2 [(google.api.field_behavior) = REQUIRED];

 Note: The vocabulary given in this document is for descriptive purposes only, and does not itself add any validation.
-The purpose is to consistently document this behavior for users.
+The purpose is to consistently document this behavior for clients.